I saw EBC-46 available for sale online – Is it now available?

 How is successful development of tigilanol tiglate helping conservation of rainforests?

-Tigilanol tiglate was discovered through applying the highly sustainable biodiscovery approach EcoLogic™.
+Tigilanol tiglate was discovered by applying the highly sustainable biodiscovery approach EcoLogic™.
 One of the EcoLogic™ parameters is to search in areas of high biodiversity.
 Tropical rainforests are the most biodiverse regions on earth and are thus a potential 'treasure trove' of new pharmaceuticals.
 Successful development of a drug sourced from these rainforests is a strong demonstration of their value and thus a very good reason for conserving them.

 What is the relationship between QBiotics and EcoBiotics?

 EcoBiotics was established in 2000 to discover novel, biologically active chemicals from the Queensland rainforests.
 QBiotics was originally incorporated as a subsidiary company of EcoBiotics in 2004 to function as a drug development company, commencing work on tigilanol tiglate in 2005.

 EcoBiotics and QBiotics have now merged and are now known collectively as the QBiotics Group.